inaimathi/cl-notebook/README.md

 - Branching for notebooks

 ######## Front-end
+- When you fork, the only things that really needs to change are
+	- The notebook title
+	- The history slider and text input
+	- The internal ID of the notebook so there's no point in re-rendering the screen.
+Just surgically change those and call it a day (this'll get rid of the jump when forking as part of an eval-to-cell call).
+- History entries should be grouped with their parents.
+Guess you could pull out parent relationships at load-time?
+Sounds like you're getting closer and closer to sub-classing fact-base into a separate notebook class.
 - Really REALLY missing s-expression-based navigation.
 Look into it.
 	- [`subpar`](https://github.com/achengs/subpar) exists, apparently
 	- You... may need to roll your own s-exp navigation/deletion stuff here.
 Useful information: